 Another factor was Allie Webb’s serves.
 The senior outside and middle hitter led the Patriots with 13 total serving attempts.

-Page 2 of 2 - “Allie Webb did a great job keeping us in the ballgame,” Craig said.
+“Allie Webb did a great job keeping us in the ballgame,” Craig said.

 Still, the Hart-Jonas blocking tandem, team emotion and Webb’s serving couldn’t prevent the Panthers from outscoring the Patriots 8-4 down the stretch to clinch the second game and the sweep.